karkman/physalia_metagenomics/Day1/README.md

 cd raw_data
 mkdir FASTQC
 ```

-Then we are ready to run QC omn the raw data.
 Most of the programs are preinstalled on the server in [conda](https://docs.conda.io/projects/conda/en/latest/index.html) virtual environemnts.
-You only need to activate the virtuasl enviroment.
+You only need to activate the virtual enviroment and you're ready to run QC on the raw data.

 ```bash
 conda activate QC_env